You are here:

 The Department of Health recommends that pregnant or breastfeeding women take a daily supplement of vitamin D.

-All pregnant women or those planning to get pregnant, are advised to take a daily supplement of folic acid (a type of vitamin B).
-For women with epilepsy, a higher dose of 5mg daily is recommended, as soon as they start trying for a baby and for at least the first 12 weeks of pregnancy and for the whole pregnancy, if their doctor feels this is necessary.
+All pregnant women or those who are planning to get pregnant, are advised to take a daily supplement of folic acid (a type of vitamin B).
+For women with epilepsy, a higher dose of 5mg daily is recommended, as soon as they start trying for a baby and for at least the first 12 weeks, and for the whole pregnancy if their doctor feels this is necessary.
+This strength of folic acid is only available on prescription but will be free of charge.

 Can any special diets help prevent seizures?

-Dietary treatments can help some people with poorly controlled seizures by using specific levels of fat, carbohydrate and protein to affect how the brain works.
+The ketogenic diet is a medical treatment carried out under the supervision of a dietitian and an epilepsy specialist.
+This diet can help some people with poorly controlled seizures by using specific proportions of fat, carbohydrate, and protein to affect how the brain works.

 Can any foods trigger seizures?

-There is currently no evidence that any type of food consistently triggers (sets off) seizures in people with epilepsy (except for rare types of ‘reflex epilepsy’ where seizures are triggered by eating very specific foods).
+There is currently no evidence that any type of food consistently triggers (sets off) seizures in people with epilepsy, except for rare types of ‘reflex epilepsy’ where seizures are triggered by eating very specific foods.

-Caffeine, found in coffee, tea, cola and some energy drinks has a stimulating effect on the central nervous system (CNS).
-The relationship between caffeine, seizure control and anti-seizure medication is complex and not fully understood.
+Caffeine, found in tea, coffee, cola, and some energy drinks has a stimulating effect on the central nervous system.
+The relationship between caffeine, seizure control, and ASM is complex and not fully understood.
 Some reports suggest that caffeine may increase the likelihood of seizures happening for some people.

 Caffeine may also affect how well ASMs work in controlling seizures.
 However, in some cases it appears that caffeine can protect against seizures.
 You may want to speak to your specialist if you have any concerns about the effect caffeine may have on your seizure control.
-Read more about caffeine and seizures.

-Information produced: February 2023
+Information produced: October 2024

 Sleep and epilepsy